thosgood/this-weeks-finds/markdown/251-300/week289.md

-Now, if we start with a *path-connected* topological monoid M, its group completion GM is homotopy equivalent to M. They're even equivalent as A~\infty~ spaces, I think.
+Now, if we start with a *path-connected* topological monoid M, its group completion GM is homotopy equivalent to M. They're even equivalent as
+$A_\infty$ spaces, I think.
 So in this case we're just improving M slightly to make it into a group.
 But if M has lots of connected components, GM can be drastically different.
 For example, if we start with the natural numbers, its group completion is the integers!